-Demand-side Management
+Demand-Side Management

 - 5.7.
 New or existing Designated EHV Property Customers may wish to offer part of their MIC to be interruptible by us (for active network management purposes other than normal planned or unplanned outages) in order to benefit from any reduced UoS charges calculated using the EDCM. - 5.8.
 Several options exist in which we may agree for some or the entire MIC to be interruptible.
 Under the EDCM the applicable demand capacity costs would be based on the MIC minus the capacity subject to interruption. - 5.9.
-If you are proactively interested in voluntarily but revocably offering to make some or all of your existing connection's MIC interruptible, you should in the first instance contact us at the address in paragraph 0.
+If you are proactively interested in voluntarily but revocably offering to make some or all of your existing connections MIC interruptible, you should in the first instance contact our Control Room at the address in paragraph 1.12. - 5.10.
+A guide to Demand Side Management (DSM) is also available.
+This provides more information on the type of arrangement that might be put in place should you request to participate in DSM arrangements.
+This document is available by contacting the Control Room at the address in paragraph 1.12.

-6.0 Electricity Distribution Rebates
+Electricity Distribution Rebates 6.0